-- 29. During its PIR of IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements and IFRS 12 Disclosure of Interests in Other Entities, the IASB decided to consider in this agenda consultation the priority of matters related to collaborative arrangements outside the scope of IFRS 11.11 The IASB confirmed this decision in its PIR of IFRS 15 Revenue from Contracts with Customers. - 30.
+- 30. During its PIR of IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements and IFRS 12 Disclosure of Interests in Other Entities, the IASB decided to consider in this agenda consultation the priority of matters related to collaborative arrangements outside the scope of IFRS 11.13 The IASB confirmed this decision in its PIR of IFRS 15 Revenue from Contracts with Customers. - 31.
 IFRS 11 defines a joint arrangement as an arrangement in which two or more parties are bound by a contractual arrangement that gives the parties joint control.
 Stakeholders have said there are collaborative arrangements that two or more parties manage together, but that do not qualify as joint arrangements because there is no contractually agreed joint control.
-These arrangements are common in the extractive, real estate, pharmaceutical, entertainment and telecommunications industries.
+These arrangements are common in the extractive, real estate, pharmaceutical, entertainment and telecommunications industries. - 32.
+Feedback has indicated that companies apply different accounting policies to their interests in these arrangements, with some companies applying by analogy the requirements for joint operations in IFRS 11, and other companies applying the equity method in accordance with IAS 28 Investments in Associates and Joint Ventures.
+Information on these arrangements may therefore not be comparable. - 33.
+In the PIR of IFRS 15, stakeholders have asked for clarification, including how to: - (a) determine whether a collaborative arrangement is in the scope of IFRS 15, IFRS 11 and/or another IFRS Accounting Standard;

-11 The IASB's description of the post-implementation review process is available on our website.
+13 The IASB's description of the post-implementation review process is available on our website.